Phil Seymour (American football)

-Early years
+Early life

 Seymour was born in 1947 and grew up in Berkley, Michigan, a suburb of Detroit.
 He attended Salesian High School in Detroit.
 His cousins, Paul Seymour and Jim Seymour, attended Shrine Catholic High School, and both went on to become All-American football players at Michigan and Notre Dame, respectively.

 University of Michigan

 Seymour enrolled at the University of Michigan in 1966 and played college football as a defensive end for the Michigan Wolverines football teams under head coaches Bump Elliott and Bo Schembechler from 1967 to 1970.
 As a sophomore, he started all 10 games at defensive end and one game at offensive end for coach Elliott's final team—the 1968 Michigan Wolverines football team that compiled an 8-2 record and was ranked #12 in the final AP Poll.
 Seymour led the 1968 Michigan team with 92 tackles, including a career-high 17 tackles against California in the first game of the season.
 At the end of the season, Seymour was selected as a first-team defensive end on the 1968 All-Big Ten Conference football team.

 Seymour missed most of the 1969 season with a knee injury, appearing only briefly in one game against Michigan State.

 As a senior, Seymour started seven games at defensive end, while his cousin Paul Seymour started nine games at tight end, for the 1970 Michigan Wolverines football team that compiled a 9-1 record, allowed only 90 points on defense (9 points per game), and finished the season ranked #7 in the final UPI poll.
 Seymour was again selected as a first-team player on the 1970 All-Big Ten Conference football team.
 He also earned Academic All-America honors in 1970.